ElijahCuff/EpicList/README.md

 #### The password list of legends
 This project is an ongoing research into the effectiveness of password lists found on the internet, combining the most popular lists like the "COW.tx" and crack stations "Human Only.txt" lists amoung many others.

 Sorting the list took over 2 days with failed attempts on over 3 machines before attempting Kali Linux with success - extracting duplicate entries took over 12 hours of designing custom software to assis in managing the list - with each scan taking in the end over 30 minutes to complete.

 Recapitalisation took over 45 minutes of verifying passwords for capital letters alone on each run - taking 13 hours in total development and sorting to collect the over 95% reduction list.

-This list was a Nightmare for cyber security research, but extremely useful.
+This list was a Nightmare for cyber security research, but extremely useful for securing the internet with so many hacked databases online these days.

 > Extensive Password List Collection's, Joined - Sorted and Cleaned from Duplicates - over 15 Cyber Security Password Lists and Database Breaches.